RyanTheAllmighty/3080-finder/README.md

 Finds Nvidia RTX 3080 graphics cards at various retailers in Australia.

+## NOTE

+I've secured my 3080, so will no longer be updating this script, but will keep it up for prosperity (and likely will use it as a base for other projects I need scraping/puppeteer for).

+If you do end up using this script, be aware that it seems to have some reliability issues when using on a headless Linux server.
+Chromium will just take up all the ram and completely take all resources and freeze the box.
+Likely something isn't closing somewhere.

 ## What is it?

 First thing to note is that this will **NOT** purchase cards for you.
 This is only intended to be used to check